Adireddy113/Wordpress/Practice/single-input/README.md

+## Simple Input Form – WordPress Plugin

-A simple WordPress plugin that adds form with one input field and saves data to the database.
+This is a basic WordPress plugin I created as part of my learning journey.
+The plugin adds a form with one input field and saves the submitted value to a custom database table.

-= Learning Outcomes =
+### What I Learned

-1. How to create a plugin and its requirements
+* How to create a WordPress plugin with the required header and a security check.
-   -- plugin header
-   -- security line

-2. How and when to use built-in hooks like [register_activation_hook]
+* How and when to use WordPress hooks like `register_activation_hook`.

-3. How to create a database table through plugin
+* How to create a new database table using `$wpdb` and `dbDelta()`.
-   -- mainly global $wpdb is used to interact with database -- also dbDelta() is used to run sql queries safely

-4. How to use and work with shortcodes
+* How to use shortcodes to display custom content in posts or pages.

-5. How to handle forms
+* How to handle form submissions:
-   -- check for submission
-   -- sanitize the inputs
-   -- insert the data to database table

-6. Languages used
+### Languages Used

-   -- HTML
+* PHP (for plugin logic)
+* HTML (for the form)
-   -- CSS
+* CSS (optional styling)
-   -- PHP

-= How to Use =
+### How to Use

-1. Install and activate the plugin.
+1. Install and activate the plugin in WordPress.
-2. Add the shortcode [simple_input_form] to any post or page.
+2. Use the shortcode `[simple_input_form]` on any page or post.
+3. It will show a form with a single input box.
+4. When someone submits the form, the value is saved into the database.

-= Features =
+### Features

-1. One simple input field
+* A simple input form
-2. Saves data to database
+* Clean and easy to use
+* Data is stored securely in the WordPress database